HR Policy, More Than Just Box Ticking

 A nonchalant click on the yes option is not enough to ensure corporate compliance - a real understanding of policy is required by employees, and businesses need to both achieve and actively demonstrate this level of understanding.
 Policy management solutions automatically test your staff on key points, to ensure they have actually taken in and understood the policy, as opposed to taking the path of least resistance by simply clicking yes to every automatic prompt.
 Managers get a clear picture of any refusal to read policies or of a lack of understanding, and can take the necessary action.
 Access to certain areas of the network can be blocked, or staff directed to relevant training pages to help them understand the issues at stake.

-At the same time, it’s essential to bear business demands in mind.
-Employees may have a deadline to meet or a client meeting to prepare for, so it’s important to adopt a flexible approach, by staggering the release of policy details and enabling staff to defer reading the information if they have other business priorities to address.
+At the same time, its essential to bear business demands in mind.
+Employees may have a deadline to meet or a client meeting to prepare for, so its important to adopt a flexible approach, by staggering the release of policy details and enabling staff to defer reading the information if they have other business priorities to address.

 David Beesley, Network Defence